www.QuantumBrainComputerInterface.com

 Step 4: Alice Applies Her Unitary (Past)

-Conditioned on HH, Alice applies a local unitary UAUA to her half of the Bell pair (and possibly to her ancilla).
+Conditioned on H, Alice applies a local unitary UA to her half of the Bell pair (and possibly to her ancilla).

 Step 5: Bob Applies His Unitary (Future)

-Meanwhile, Bob has also received Alice’s forward classical outcome mAmA (sent normally at light speed).
-Conditioned on mAmA, Bob applies a local unitary UBUB to his system.
+Meanwhile, Bob has also received Alice’s forward classical outcome mA (sent normally at light speed).
+Conditioned on mA, Bob applies a local unitary UB to his system.

 This is standard forward‑time QET, generating negative energy density at Bob’s location (future).